Miss Universe Malaysia

 Miss Universe Malaysia is an annual national beauty pageant and an organization that selects Malaysia's representative to the annual Miss Universe contest.
 On occasion, when the winner does not qualify (due to age or any other reason), a runner-up is sent.

 The current Miss Universe Malaysia is Sandra Lim of Selangor.
-She was crowned on 6 September 2024 and represented her country at Miss Universe 2024 where she finished at top 30 quarter-finalists.
+She won on 6 September 2024 and represented her country at Miss Universe 2024 where she finished in the top 30.

 History

-The competition was first held in 1964 when the pageant's title was known as "Miss Malaysia" until 1969 and "Miss Malaysia Universe" from 1970 until 2009 also "Miss Malaya" in 1962 and 1963.
+The competition was first held in 1964 as "Miss Malaysia" until 1969 and "Miss Malaysia Universe" from 1970 until 2009.
+Also "Miss Malaya" in 1962 and 1963.
 No national competition were held in 1968, 2011 and 2021.
-The pageant was founded in 1962 by Mr. Jaycee Liu Chang Lan who then became the first national director of the pageant.
-The first franchisee, who signed the contract with Miss Universe Organization was the Petaling Jaya Rotary Club.
+The pageant was founded in 1962 by Mr. Jaycee Liu Chang Lan who then became the pageant's first national director.
+The first franchisee with the Miss Universe Organization was the Petaling Jaya Rotary Club.
 The pageant was registered under Beyond Entity Sdn.
 Bhd. in 2009 and MYEG Services Berhad as the franchise holder until 2022.

 Malaya was first invited to compete in Miss Universe 1954 but due to lack of support from the Malayan government, the winner was competed as Miss Singapore instead.
 In 1964, the first Miss Universe Malaysia pageant was held at Stadium Merdeka, Kuala Lumpur and has been organized annually since 1969.
 More than eight thousands spectators were in the stadium to witnessed the first ever Miss Universe Malaysia contest.
-The contest was then won by Angela Filmer from Selangor where she had the rights to represent Malaysia in Miss Universe 1964 pageant in Miami, Florida, United States thus making her the second woman from Malaysia to ever competed in Miss Universe stage after Sarah Alhabshee Abdullah in 1962.
+The contest was then won by Angela Filmer from Selangor where she had the rights to represent Malaysia in Miss Universe 1964 pageant in Miami, Florida, United States thus making her the second woman from Malaysia to ever compete in Miss Universe stage after Sarah Alhabshee Abdullah in 1962.
 However, at the time, Malaysia had not yet been formed.
 Malaysia was also once withdrawn in Miss Universe 1963.
-The Malaysian representative for the 12th edition was Nik Azizah Nik Yahya, from Kelantan, however she was unable to present during the pageant due to unknown reason.

 The pageant was first televised in the 1970s.
 From 2010 to 2017, the pageant was broadcast on Diva and 8TV.
 From 2017 to 2019, the pageant was broadcast on hurr.tv, which also then became the official online channel.
 The current official media partner for Miss Universe Malaysia is The Star, an English-language daily newspaper since 2003 until now.

 On 11 May 1995, the Government of Selangor issued a fatwa in prohibiting every Muslim woman in Malaysia from joining and competing in any national pageant that sends the winner to an international pageant such as Miss Universe.
 The fatwa regarding the banning of Muslim women in participating in beauty pageants was finalized through the government gazette on 8 February 1996.
 The fatwa has been recently issued in Penang on 11 May 2017.